What’s the difference between drool rash and eczema? A lot of parents can tell the with drool rash vs eczema.

-There are different types of skin conditions in babies that come with similar symptoms, sometimes it IS difficult to tell what kind of skin condition a baby is experiencing.
-Whether Drool rash or Eczema, they both come with a similar skin problem.
+There are different types of skin conditions in babies that comes with similar symptoms, sometimes it maybe difficult to tell which of skin condition your baby is experiencing.

 How to Identify Drool Rash